Anne Spielberg: Career

 After working for her brother's production company, Amblin Entertainment, Spielberg and her neighbor Gary Ross co-wrote the movie Big in 1988, for which she was nominated for an Academy Award for Best Original Screenplay.
 She was also a co-producer on the film, along with noted television and film producer James L. Brooks.
 Spielberg was an uncredited co-writer of the film Small Soldiers (1998); it was inspired by the combination of Child's Play (1988) and Toy Story (1995).

 In popular culture

-Her life, and the lives of her siblings, were depicted in the 2022 film, The Fabelmans.
+Her life, and the lives of her siblings, were depicted in Steven Spielberg's 2022 semi-autobiographical film, The Fabelmans, with her portrayed as the fictional Reggie Fabelman, the first younger sister of the main character Sammy Fabelman (Gabriel LaBelle).
+She was played by Julia Butters.